GeoCall Resource Page

 Georgia 811 will be hosting phone conference every two weeks to share project status and implementation information, as well as to answer any member questions.
 These calls will be hosted on Fridays at 2 PM.
-You can sign up for the March 20th call by using this link.
+You can sign up for these calls by clicking here.
+Simply click on the sign-up link for the date when you want to attend.
+As calls are completed, a recording of the conference call is posted in place of the sign-up link.
 If you do not receive a confirmation email after you sign up, be sure to check your Junk/Spam folder.

 Click here to view previous deployment calls and sign up for future calls

 Submit Questions for Upcoming Member Information Sessions.

 The open conference calls are held every other Friday at 2pm.